Frequently Asked Questions

 How do I get back on the application?
 Once you have created an “Account”, remember that your “required” email address and password will be your “Keys” to return to the application.
 You can return to your application as many times as you desire.
 However, once you click on “Submit”, you cannot return to your application.
 Note: DO NOT click on “Submit” until you are completely finished with your application.

 Who should apply for financial aid?
 All applicants are required to apply for financial aid.
 All recipients of the Smith scholarship are required to provide proof of filing the FASFA Form.
-Recipients of the SSF Scholarship must complete all follow up information required by FASFA or their college before any scholarship awards will be finalized by the Foundation.
+Recipients of the SSF Scholarship must complete all follow up information required by FASFA or their college before awards will be finalized by the Foundation.

 Example.
 If you list 2 colleges as preferred, you must apply to each college and their scholarship program(s) and an additional outside scholarship.
 If you apply to 3 colleges and all 3 of their scholarship programs, you have met your minimal requirement of 3 “other” scholarships.